Early Childhood Jewish Education

 Certificate in Early Childhood Jewish Education

 For young children, Jewish learning should be an exciting adventure that inspires a lifelong love of Judaism.
-The Certificate in Early Childhood Jewish Education equips you with the knowledge and skills to integrate the study of Jewish values, traditions, culture and Hebrew language with developmentally appropriate methods for teaching young children and their parents.
+The Certificate in Early Childhood Jewish Education equips you with the knowledge and skills to integrate the study of Jewish values, traditions, culture and Hebrew language with developmentally appropriate methods for teaching young children and their families.
 The certificate may be taken for either undergraduate or graduate credit.

 Course of Study (18 credits)